Ponti17/deep-learning-project/typst/main.typ

 It is important to note that the architecture of all three decoder branches are identical.
 They consist of several up-sampling layers followed by densely connected units.

 The HoVer-Net is an attractive architecture for this type of problem.
 The HoVer branch effectively solves the problem of separating clustered nuclei.
 By using horizontal and vertical gradient maps (HoVer maps) (#ref(<data_conversion>)), the transition from one nuclei to another will result in a high derivative, making them easily separable.
-During inference the NP and HoVer maps will used in conjunction to predict the moment (center), contours and bounding boxes of the nuclei.
+During inference the NP and HoVer maps will be used in conjunction to predict the moment (center), contours and bounding boxes of the nuclei.
 With the NC branch intended to solve the challenge of nuclear classification we are left with the challenge of _class imbalance_.
 We speculate that the impact of class imbalance can be lessened by careful choice and weighting of loss functions.

 #figure(
   image("images/hovernet.png", width: 95%),